rloucks/Visitor-Log/README.md

 ---

-### System Status
+### System Status & Kiosk Control

-Checks live connectivity to the server, database, and Slack webhook.
-Click **Run Check** to test.
-Use this to confirm the system is healthy after deployment or config changes.
+**Connectivity** — checks live connectivity to the server, database, and Slack webhook.

+**Kiosk Control** — shows how many kiosk screens are currently connected and provides a **Refresh Kiosk** button.
+Clicking it broadcasts an instant reload to every connected iPad via Server-Sent Events.
+Use this after making config or appearance changes without physically touching the device.

 ---